EXPLAINER: N. Korean missile tests follow same old playbook

 This week’s weapons tests by North Korea largely appear to follow the playbook, but experts believe the country has so far avoided too serious a provocation as the Biden administration hasn’t completed its comprehensive policy review on North Korea.

 The four missiles fired by North Korea this week were all short-range and don’t pose a direct threat to the U.S. mainland.
 According to South Korea’s assessment, the first two weapons launched Sunday were believed to be cruise missiles.
-But Japan said North Korea on Thursday launched ballistic missiles, more provocative weapons whose tests are banned by U.N.
+But Japan said the two other ones fired on Thursday were ballistic missiles, more provocative weapons whose tests are banned by U.N.
 Security Council resolutions.

 “The basic pattern isn’t much different.
 But while North Korea in the past focused on showing off its maximum capability when a new government came in the United States, I feel the North is trying to control the level of (its provocation),” said Du Hyeogn Cha, an analyst at Seoul’s Asan Institute for Policy Studies.